-Does the I-134 sponsor need to be related to the parole applicant or beneficiary?
+Does the I-134 sponsor or the I-134A supporter need to be related to the parole applicant or beneficiary?

-No. There is no requirement of a familial or other relationship between the sponsor, the parole applicant, or the beneficiary of the parole application.
-However, Department of State (DOS) guidance on the I-134 indicates that a family relationship or a close friendship between the financial sponsor and the beneficiary will strengthen the weight of the I-134.
+No. There is no requirement of a familial or other relationship between the sponsor and the parole applicant or between the supporter and the beneficiary.
+DOS guidance on the I-134 indicates that a family relationship or a close friendship between the financial sponsor and the beneficiary will strengthen the weight of the I-134.
 Therefore, an I-134 submitted by a financial sponsor who can document ties to the beneficiary will be given more weight.
+But there is no equivalent advice regarding the I-134A supporter and the beneficiary.